OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 This shows that, as expected BD can be related with SOC using linear-log relationship.
-Note that most of bulk density points in @sanderman2018global (`MangrovesDB`) are based on using a simple pedo-transfer function to estimate BD from SOC content hence the grouping on a line.
+Note that most of bulk density points in @sanderman2018global (`MangrovesDB`) are based on using a simple pedo-transfer function to estimate BD from SOC content.
+In reality there are usually much less soil laboratory samples available with actual BD measured in the lab.
 We can use actual SOC and BD measurements to estimate a more applicable pedo-transfer function for bulk density: